sampathbalivada/bezier-curve-js/README.md

 # Bézier Curves

-This repo contains the source code for plotting Bézier Curves in using HTML Canvas using Javascript.
+This repo contains the source code for plotting Bézier Curves using HTML Canvas and Javascript.

-For more information and details about the working of Bézier curves, visit my blog here.
+For more information and details about the working of Bézier curves, visit my blog [here](https://blog.sampath.dev/bezier-curves).